dezanche/LinacSimPy/README.md

 - added splash screen at startup
 - added information message when calculating without beam on and energy selected (idle)
 - turning off linac no longer resets energy and values
-- replaced copyrighted images (Simac\Resources\Images) with cc-by versions + added tooltips to original file when hovering over
+- replaced copyrighted images with cc-by versions and added tooltips to original file when hovering over
 - changed name to LinacSimPy
 - layout changes to accommodate longer labels for clarity
 - changed `us` to use the proper micro symbol, i.e., $\mu$